pionieeri/collyzer/README.md

 ### 2. Running the Collector

-The log collector script is `main.py`.
+The main application logic is in `src/main.py`.
 It requires a `.env` file in the root directory with the following variables:

 ```
 HOST_IPS=192.168.1.10,192.168.1.11